nikaarya/Projektarbete-Complex-Java-Spring/README.md

 The best way to try out the endpoints is to start by create the desired user.
 After that you can play around with the endpoints that you see fit.

-!BE AWARE! if you want to jump from, an admin role to a teacher role.
-Insomnia will save a cookie of the previous role and cause an 401 error on every call you'll try and make.
-Clear the cookies or restart Insomnia and it should work.
+!BE AWARE! if you want to jump between roles.
+Insomnia will save a cookie of the previous role you created, and it will cause an 401 error on every call you'll try and make.
+Clear the cookies or restart Insomnia, and it should work.

 = = = = = =